 While money market accounts are insured by the FDIC, money market funds are not.
 There’s no guarantee that you’ll even receive back your entire principal, let alone any earnings.
 Still, they are low-risk on the spectrum of investments, but there’s no financial safety net in terms of insurance.

 So what exactly do money market funds invest in?
 Most commonly, they focus on U.S. Treasury bills, commercial paper, and other short-term debt securities.
 These aren’t turbulent investments by any means, and they’re starting to see higher yields as the Federal Reserve begins to raise rates.

-If you’ve been saving since before the recession of the mid-2000s you might remember APYs that actually made you a decent return.
+If you’ve been saving since before the recession of the mid-2000s, you might remember APYs that actually made you a decent return.
 But today’s markets are different as the country still sifts through economic recovery.
-For all savers, that means taking a closer look at what kind of interest you can expect to receive.
+For savers, that means taking a closer look at what kind of interest you can expect to receive.